Your complete guide to Singapore's most generous export development grant scheme by Enterprise Singapore.

 The Market Readiness Assistance (MRA) Grant is a government grant designed to help Singapore companies, especially SMEs, expand into overseas markets with reduced financial risk.

-Enterprise Singapore provides the MRA Grant.
-It's a testament to Singapore's commitment to nurturing a globally competitive business ecosystem.
+Enterprise Singapore (EnterpriseSG or ESG) administers the MRA Grant.
+This represents the Singapore government's commitment to help local SMEs develop a globally competitive business ecosystem.

 Reduce the barriers to international expansion by co-funding eligible overseas market entry and development activities.
-Think of it as your government partner in global business growth.
+Think of it as your fast-track passport in global business growth.

-Exciting news!
-The MRA Grant scheme has been enhanced with significantly higher support levels.
+The MRA Grant scheme has been significantly enhanced with higher support levels effective from April 2026.

 1 April 2026 to 31 March 2029